The Need for Alternative Education

 In its best form, education teaches us critical thinking; it gives us information about how people have thought before.
 It also tells us how to think about unsolved problems, the biggest problems, and the biggest unsolved problems.
 It is safe to say that this type of education is dead today.

-In an intermediate form, education gives us knowledge and skills—the theories, formulae, and ideas, that can be used to solve everyday problems, to find a job.
+In an intermediate form, education gives us useful skills—the theories, patterns, and formulae that can be used to solve everyday problems, to find a job.
 Even this education is rare today.
 Most students enter the real world and find that their education was irrelevant to their jobs.

-Then, in its worst form, education gives us a degree but we remember neither the ideas taught in the course nor how to apply them practically, let alone critical thinking skills by which we can navigate the big and unsolved problems.
+Then, in its worst form, education gives us a degree certificate but we remember neither the ideas taught nor how to apply them practically, let alone critical thinking skills by which we can navigate the big and unsolved problems.
 Safe to say, this form of education is dominant today.